Pavel771p/rsschool-cv/cv.md

 ## About Myself
 I want to switch to a Front-End developer.
 I have a background in the supply chain, logistics and retail industry.
-## Skils
+## Skills
-No skills in software development yet.
+No skills in software development.
 ## Code example
 ```
 // the hello world program